Important Update: Wire Transfer to ISO 20022 on July 14, 2025

 Timeline of Key Changes

 • On July 11, 2025, at 5 p.m.
-CT, the system lockout begins.
-Wire and template functionality will be temporarily unavailable until July 13, 2025, at 11:59 p.m.
+CT, the system lockout began.
+Wire and template functionality were temporarily unavailable until July 13, 2025, at 11:59 p.m.
 CT.

 What should you expect on July 14, 2025?